cdapio/cdap/docs/developer-guide/source/programming.rst

 Collecting Data: Streams
 ========================
-**Streams** are the primary means for bringing data from external systems into the Reactor in realtime.
+**Streams** are the primary means for bringing data from external systems into the CDAP in realtime.
 You specify a Stream in your `Application`__ metadata::

   addStream(new Stream("myStream"));